DragonBox/uplift-documentation/source/uplift/paradigm_shift.rst

 Letting Uplift Manage Your Dependencies
 =======================================

-Before you go on, learn the rule #1 of letting **Uplift** a package manager with Unity.
+Before you go on, learn the rule #1 of letting **Uplift** be your Unity package manager.

 In the world of software development, Unity is a bit special.
 Without package manager, assets are often shared in source format and imported into your project as is.
-This has several benefits like
+This has several benefits like:

 * it allows you to modify / fix an imported asset in place

 * it allows you to let Unity upgrade APIs accross both your project and its imported dependencies

-* it remoevsthe need to prepare a per-platform compiled version of a package, in particular if your package makes uses of per platform defines, such as **UNITY_ANDROID** and the like.
+* it removes the need to prepare a per-platform compiled version of a package, in particular if your package makes uses of per platform defines, such as **UNITY_ANDROID** and the like.

-But the fact that these quick operations exist go again the idea of clean module separations.
-It also prevents you from fixing the issues in a single place, inside your module, where these change belong.
+But the fact that these quick operations exist go against the idea of clean module separations.
+It also can you make forget to fix the issues in a single place, inside your module, where these change belong.

 A Paradigm Shift
 ----------------